Land Surveys

 All the above problems were eventually resolved, but took a considerable amount of time and money to do so.
 When setback violations occur, all work stops until the foundation is moved, torn down, partially rebuilt, or a variance issued.
 In some extreme cases, adjoining property must be purchased.

-When drawn out on a piece of paper by the surveyor, it looks like this.
+When drawn out on a piece of paper by a surveyor, a foundation survey looks like this.

-This survey is of lot in a subdivision with a building site drawn in.
+This survey is of lot in a subdivision with the actual foundation drawn in.
+You can see that this house is a tight fit!

 If the land you are buying isn't in a subdivision, the legal description of the piece of land you are buying will be written out.